MaineKuehn/usim/docs/source/api/usim.py.resources.rst

 .. autoclass:: usim.py.resources.base.BaseResource
     :members:

+    .. automethod:: _do_put
+    .. automethod:: _do_get

 Each request to
 :py:class:`~usim.py.resources.base.BaseResource.put` or
 :py:class:`~usim.py.resources.base.BaseResource.get`
-resources in or out of a resource is represented by a :py:class:`~usim.py.events.Event`.
+resources is represented by an :py:class:`~usim.py.events.Event`.
 It is possible, but not necessary, for a process/activity to ``yield``/``await`` such a request to wait for its success.